Originally Posted: 2/15/17

-To remedy this problem, Congress could expanding the Earned Income Tax Credit (a Trump campaign proposal) in exchange for pairing back some assistance programs (particularly those targeting adults without dependents).
+To remedy this problem, Congress could expanding the Earned Income Tax Credit (EITC–a Trump campaign proposal) in exchange for pairing back some assistance programs (particularly those targeting adults without dependents).
 Notably, the EITC should be increased for low wage workers without child dependents.

 Why Democrats like it: By taking prime-age adults without dependents off assistance programs, said programs would come under attack less frequently, as they target the most deserving beneficiaries–children.

 Why the G.O.P. likes it: Reduces the number of people receiving government assistance (“takers”), reducing government spending.
 Increased labor force participation.

 How to push policy in a more progressive direction: Expanding the EITC, higher minimum wages, create more potential jobs by creating government jobs.